Day

 Humidity

-The week had 7 days without rain.
-The total precipitation for the week in Glasgow was 0 mm (0.00 in), which is below the area's average of 19 mm (0.75 in).
-On average, the cloud coverage during daylight hours (from dawn to dusk) was 33 %.
-There was a meteorological observation of fog.
+There were 1 day without rain, 5 days with light rain and 1 day with moderate rain during this week.
+The total precipitation for the week in Glasgow was 21 mm (0.83 in), which is slightly above the area's average of 17 mm (0.67 in).
+On average, the cloud coverage during daylight hours (from dawn to dusk) was 72 %.

-On average, there were 7.5 hours clear skies, 3 hours partially overcast skies and 3 hours overcast skies during the daytime (from dawn to dusk).
-Average time of sunrise was 05:42, average time of sunset was 18:58.
+On average, there were 2 hours clear skies, 3 hours partially overcast skies, 11.5 hours overcast skies and 1 hour rainy weather during the daytime (from dawn to dusk).
+The sunrise on average occurred at 04:32, and the sunset occurred at 22:06.

 The city of Glasgow, located in the United Kingdom, enjoys a generally temperate climate with seasonal variations typical of its geographical location.
 Daytime temperatures can range from an average low of 7 °C (44 °F) in the coldest month of January to a pleasant high of 19 °C (66 °F) during the peak of summer in July.
 Overnight lows range from a brisk 1 °C (34 °F) in January to a more comfortable 11 °C (52 °F) in July.
 Among the monthly weather patterns, May tends to be the driest with an average of 12 having rainfall, while January is notably the most precipitous, averaging 17 of rain.
 Each month, Glasgow showcases a distinct weather profile which contributes to the city's dynamic seasonal changes.